humdrumcomet/LaTeXAdvancedWorkshop-Extras/README.md

 it makes use of figures and assets not distributed with the repo.
 It is left as additional usage example.

 #### Compilation
-The code included in this repo makes use of the LaTeX compilation tool [ARARA](https://github.com/islandoftex/arara) but should compile without issue using latexmk, or other compilation tools.
+The code included in this repo makes use of the LaTeX compilation tool [ARARA](https://github.com/islandoftex/arara), and a special directive to allow for redefinition of variables within the file at different stages of compilation.

+Must explain this better, and separate out a demo branch that will compile on its own (?)

 ## Authors and Organizers